nooku/www.nooku.org/_posts/2015-01-05-getting-started-with-nooku-and-our-tutorial-component.md

 We even show you how you might plug todo items into the Joomla!
 Smart Search API and display your items in a module, **and so much more.**

 <a id="getting"></a>
-So go ahead and... <a class="button" href="https://github.com/nooku/joomla-todo">Get it on Github</a>

-Or, if you want to see it in action, just run this command this single command in your Joomla root directory.
+So go ahead and <a href="https://github.com/nooku/joomla-todo">get it on Github</a>.
+Or, if you want to see it in action, just run this single command in your Joomla root directory.
 It will install the package for you.

 ```
 $ composer require nooku/joomla-todo:1.*
 ```

+### Composer Support

->Only last week we highlighted in our blog [Nooku's Composer supported distribution architecture](http://www.nooku.org/blog/2014/12/special-delivery-from-the-composer-express/).
+Only last week we highlighted in our blog [Nooku's Composer supported distribution architecture](http://www.nooku.org/blog/2014/12/special-delivery-from-the-composer-express/).

 **_If you haven't read it yet, now is the time!_**